Malumbo21/java_leaflet/README.md

 - **JavaFX Examples**: See the `jlmap-fx` module for JavaFX usage
 - **Vaadin Examples**: See the `jlmap-vaadin-demo` for Vaadin usage
 - **Leaflet Documentation**: [https://leafletjs.com/](https://leafletjs.com/)

----

-**Disclaimer**: This project was originally implemented for academic research in geo-visualization.
-While not actively maintained, it provides a solid foundation for Java-based mapping applications with multiple UI framework support.